CourseReps/ECEN489-Spring2015/Project3/readme.md

 Column Name | Details
 --- | ---
-USER ID (Key 1) | ID reference for the user who is being checked in Timestamp (Key 2) | Timestamp for this check-in (in absolute millis) Location ID | ID Reference for the LOI being checked in to Method | The means by which this user is being checked in (object identification, MAC sniffing, facial recognition, etc)
+User ID (Key 1) | ID reference for the user who is being checked in Timestamp (Key 2) | Timestamp for this check-in (in absolute millis) Location ID | ID Reference for the LOI being checked in to Method | The means by which this user is being checked in (object identification, MAC sniffing, facial recognition, etc)